CYCLING CORSICA AND SARDINIA

 Our overnight ferry to Sardinia wouldn’t leave until 10:30pm, so we had all day in Civitavecchia.
 We took turns laying out the fragments of our bicycles on the little floor space available to us.
 Fortunately, we were able to piece it all together.

 We stepped out for a late lunch and had our first of many lessons in the riposo (the Italian word for siesta).
-Our dreams for an afternoon slice were thwarted when we arrived to find the pizzerias in town closing up.
+Our dreams for an afternoon slice of pizza were thwarted when we arrived to find the shops in town closing up.
 Over some pasta we thought about how we should store our bike bags and other items we wouldn’t carry with us while pedaling.

 Initially we planned to ask our hotel to hold the bags, but then realized we wouldn’t stay another night in Civitavecchia on the return.
 Just a few doors down, there was a bike shop that catered to a local road cycling crowd.
 If it was open, we hoped to ask for a very big favor.